SofianeHamlaoui/TorOverVPN/README.md

 Okey, now let's do this together !

-- 1 launching the vps ( don't forget to allow traffic on the used ports)
+- 1 connect to the vps ( don't forget to allow traffic on the used ports)
-- 2
+-